jamieharvey237/Algorithmic-Trading-Backtest-Engine/README.md

 # Algorithmic-Trading-Backtest-Engine
 An independent project which delves into the mechanics of algorithmic trading and backtesting.
 Python-based engine designed to quantitatively assess trading strategies against a Buy & Hold benchmark using 20 years of S&amp;P500 close price data.
-Calculation of key risk-return metrics uncovered the real-world trade-off between risk mitigation and return maximisation.
+Calculation of key risk-return metrics highlighted the real-world trade-off between risk mitigation and return maximisation.

 ## 🔍 Key Findings